 Acknowledgments: AF Association would like to thank all those who helped in the development and review of this publication.
-Particular thanks are given to Dr Charlotte D'Souza, Dr Kim Rajappan and Dr Ben Freedman.
+Particular thanks are given to Dr John Cannon, Dr Charlotte D'Souza and Dr Kim Rajappan.

-Founder and CEO:

-Trudie Lobban MBE, FRCP (Edin)
+Founder and CEO: Trudie Lobban MBE, FRCP (Edin)

-If you would like further information or feedback please contact AF Association.
+If you would like further information or would like to provide feedback please contact AF Association.